martinda/external-workspace-manager/README.md

-Templated Shared Workspace Plugin
+External Workspace Plugin
 ====

-This plugin implements a templated shared workspace management system.
-It facilitates workspace reuse across jobs and builds.
+This plugin implements an external workspace management system.
+It facilitates workspace share and reuse across jobs and builds.
 It eliminates the need to copy, archive or move files in some common scenarios such as Git pull-request delivery pipelines.

 This differs from the Jenkins build-in custom workspace feature in the following ways:

 1. It can be used in Pipeline scripts
-2. It provides a default workspace unique to each build
+2. It provides a persistent default workspace unique to each build
 3. It allows jobs which are NOT linked, triggered, or in a pipeline, to share or reuse the same workspace
 4. The workspace path can be computed with a user configurable template
 5. It supports the Cloudbees Folder plugin